spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

 ### If you encounter build errors:
-You might not have selected the build supports your game needs during your Unity setup.
+You might not have selected the build support modules that your game needs during your Unity setup.

 * You need **Linux** build support.
 This is because server-workers in a cloud deployment always run in a Linux environment.
 In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.
 * You need **Mac** build support if you are developing on a Windows PC and want to share your game with Mac users.<br/>